Create SCCM Device Collection Based on Installed Software Products & Inventoried Files

 select SMS_R_SYSTEM.ResourceID,SMS_R_SYSTEM.ResourceType,SMS_R_SYSTEM.Name,SMS_R_SYSTEM.SMSUniqueIdentifier,SMS_R_SYSTEM.ResourceDomainORWorkgroup,SMS_R_SYSTEM.Client from SMS_R_System where SMS_R_System.ResourceId not in (select SMS_R_SYSTEM.ResourceID from SMS_R_System inner join SMS_G_System_ADD_REMOVE_PROGRAMS on SMS_G_System_ADD_REMOVE_PROGRAMS.ResourceId = SMS_R_System.ResourceId where SMS_G_System_ADD_REMOVE_PROGRAMS.DisplayName = "Adobe Acrobat DC")

-SCCM device collection based on 32 bit and 64 bit Applications
+SCCM device collection based on 32-bit and 64-bit Applications

-SCCM Device Collection for computers where Microsoft Office 32 bit is installed
+SCCM Device Collection for computers where Microsoft Office 32-bit is installed

-Attributes to select from Query Designer
+Attributes to select from the Query Designer

-Attribute Class : Installed Applications
+Attribute Class: Installed Applications

-Attribute Name : Display Name
+Attribute Name: Display Name

 SCCM Collection Query / WQL Query